whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter1.md

     <p>
       This wounded orc was left for dead by his peers after they were attacked by Dire Wolves.
 He has 1 hit point and has a +3 modifier to charisma (deception) checks and is armed with a dagger.
 He will attempt to make a deal with the party, offering information in exchange for healing.
 If interrogated (even after making a deal) he will attempt to deceive the party about the location of the camp, base, and numbers of his fellows.
 He is fiercely loyal and will not give up his friends even if called out in his lies, intimidated, persuaded, or further bribed.
 He refuses to be captured, and if players act aggressively towards him he will kill himself with his dagger.
     </p>
+    <h5><a href="/runner/brugge" target="_blank">Run This Encounter</a></h5>
     <h4>Refugees under Attack</h4>
     <p>
       The party comes across a small family of refugees, 4 moon elves whose wagon is broken, and whose horse is already dead.
-They are hiding in their covered wagon, with the parents trying their best to hold off <a href="/runner/direwolf&direwolf&direwolf&direwolf&direwolf" target="_blank">5 dire wolves</a>.
+They are hiding in their covered wagon, with the parents trying their best to hold off <a href="/runner/direwolf&direwolf&direwolf&direwolf&direwolf&moonelfrefugee&moonelfrefugee&moonelfrefugee&moonelfrefugee" target="_blank">5 dire wolves</a>.
 If the party intervenes, 4 of the 5 dire wolves will immediately break off and attempt to intercept the party.
     </p>
     <p>
       If rescued by the party the refugees have nothing to give them, but will speak highly of them to Jaxan Chin at the refugee camp when they get there.
 If one or more of the refugees dies they will be appreciative, but will not mention the incident to Jaxan outside of 'we were rescued by some soldiers'.
     </p>
     <h4>Backstory Encounter: Bartok Wailmane</h4>
     <p>
       While the party is resting, Silas is woken by someone shaking him awake.
 It is Bartok Wailmane, accompanied by Jazelle.
 Bartok will gloat to Silas about how his quest is hopeless, how Nera is nothing, and only Zhuul can give him the vengeance he desires.
 If Silas breaks out Jazelle will dimension door both of them away.
 Jazelle will interrupt Bartok to ask if she can kill Flykr.
-Bartok will respond 'not now! they will die when Zhuul decides and not before!'.
+Bartok will respond 'not now! they will die when Lord Slithers decides and not before!'.
     </p>
+    <h5><a href="/runner/bartokwailmane&jazelle" target="_blank">Run This Encounter</a></h5>
   </div>
 </div>